 Plus, unless you actually reach out and talk to your potential referral sources, you don’t know how they’re connected to the prospects you want to meet or if they even know those people well enough to make referral introductions.

 Remember the days when people accepted every LinkedIn invitation?
 We felt special and included.
 It was like we were back in high school, vying for acceptance and popularity, and any invite was a good invite.
 We were finally going to the big party!

-Well, sales is not a party.
-Selling is about building relationships, not having the most LinkedIn connections.
+Well, sales is not a party, and business relationships aren’t something you collect like baseball cards.
+Selling is about building and nurturing relationships, not having the most LinkedIn connections.
 For social selling, you actually have to be social, which means getting off your computer.

 DO Be a Valuable Connection

 Once you’ve done the groundwork to earn someone’s trust and friendship, don’t waste that effort by neglecting to stay in touch until you want something.
-Make an effort to reach out to all the people in your professional network on at least a semi-regular basis.
-Find out what’s going on with them.
-Ask how you can help.
-Share your insights.
-And while you’re at it, ask for referrals.
+As Kevin Eikenberry puts it,

 Make nurturing relationships a priority.
-Keep reaching out and preserving your most valuable sales asset—your relationships.
+Keep reaching out and preserving your most valuable sales asset—your referral network.

 For more on referral selling, tune into my new sales TV show—Back in the Black on The Sales Experts Channel.
 New episodes premiere on the third Tuesday of every month at 2:00 Pacific/5:00 Eastern.
 The first episode is available now on demand.

 (This post was originally published on September 23, 2014 and updated February 9, 2021.)